CorradoRossi/resources/readme.md

+## Developer Resources

-> Hello World! 👋 This list of resources somehow became an impromptu article.
-It started out as a few words of introduction and turned into some sort of philosophical treatise.
-I hope it isn't received as preachy or prescriptive: I promise you, it's from one eternal student of life to another.
+> Hello World! 👋 What was originally the introduction to this resource list somehow turned into a sort of impromptu philosophical treatise--I don't know how the heck that happened!
+I was just typing away and then, **bam**!
+I'm hoping it isn't received as all too preachy or prescriptive: I assure you it wasn't intended as such.
+I see it as more of a naiively optimistic pep talk from an eternal student of life.
+>

-> If you're just here for the links and resources, skip down to the [on getting started](#front-end) section.
-Otherwise, If you'd like to read my rambling pontification, you can start right here.
+> If you're just here for the links and resources, skip down to the [links & resources](#links#&#resources) > section.
+And if you enjoy long winded rambling pontification, you can start right from here.

 <img src="understanding.gif" alt="understanding" width="100%">